 Singing is uplifting and beneficial to us all.
-Become a member and be part of a fantastic experience – we meet on a Thursday 7:30pm at Idsall 6th Form Centre.
+Become a member and be part of a fantastic experience – we meet on a Thursday 7:30pm at Idsall School Sports Centre.

-We welcome all new members to the choir and encourage them to enjoy the comradeship and benefits which are part of the choral experience.
+We welcome all new members to the choir, you do not have to read music, most of the Choir do not, you just need an enthusiasm to sing.
+There is no audition, you just need to sing a few notes so we can decide which section of the choir to place you.
+So come along and enjoy the comradeship and benefits which are part of singing in a Choir.
 It may seem daunting, but once you,be made the initial step you’ll take it all in your stride.

 For those not familiar with the organisation of a typical male voice choir, the group is divided into four sections ranging from high voices (tenors) to low voices (basses).
 These are grouped on stage, and in rehearsals, with tenors to the left, and basses to the right as they face the audience and the conductor.